Top Five Things to Know About Workers Compensation versus Personal Injury

 You must pursue a Worker’s Compensation claim.

 We often get questions regarding the difference between personal injury claims and Worker’s Compensation claims.
 They are similar and there is overlap between the two claims.
 Both types of claims obviously involve a personal injury.
-The most significant difference between a personal injury claim and a claim that involves injury on the job, also known as a Worker’s Compensation claim, is that a personal injury claim is based on fault and a Worker’s Compensation claim is based on being injured on the job.
+According to a personal injury lawyer, the most significant difference between a personal injury claim and a claim that involves injury on the job, also known as a Worker’s Compensation claim, is that a personal injury claim is based on fault and a Worker’s Compensation claim is based on being injured on the job.

 Personal Injury Claims Require Fault